Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 Add the Alum

-After you discard the salted water, add the alum to the top of the cucumbers, followed by boiling water.
-Alum is a white powder that is used to crisp the cucumbers.
+After you discard the salted water, add the alum to the top of the cucumbers, then pour in boiling water.
+Alum is a white powder used to crisp cucumbers.
 It is a one-day process.

-After the boiling water is added to the cucumbers, stir until the alum is dissolved and distributed throughout the water.
+After adding boiling water to the cucumbers, stir until the alum dissolves and is evenly distributed throughout the water.
 Let the cucumbers sit in alum water for 24 hours.

 14-Day Sweet Pickles